anujatappeta/Prime-ACK-Protocol/README.md

 ```python
 receiver = ("<RECEIVER_IP>", 9999)
 ```
 For example: "10.0.84.70".
 Then open a terminal in the sender folder and run python sender.py.
-The sender will send messages to the receiver, and display which messages were acknowledged:
+The sender will send messages to the receiver, and display which messages were acknowledged

+## Future Improvements

+- Support larger payloads: Currently, messages are short; implement segmentation and reassembly for sending long files.

+- Reliable delivery: Add retransmission for lost prime-length messages to ensure guaranteed delivery.

+- Cross-network communication: Enable PAP to work over the internet using NAT traversal techniques.

+- Logging & analytics: Track message delivery statistics, ACK success rates, and network performance metrics for better monitoring and optimization.